 MCBRIDE: And then what do you do?

-MCBRIDE: Nelson says Stations doesn't tolerate illegal or inappropriate behavior by its managers.
-But she also says, by organizing 10 casinos now, the union is taking advantage of Stations' weak finances.
+MCBRIDE: Nelson says Station doesn't tolerate illegal or inappropriate behavior by its managers.
+But she also says, by organizing 10 casinos now, the union is taking advantage of Station's weak finances.

 MONTAGNE: They're using the opportunity of our company going through a restructuring to intimidate and harass our employees and encourage them to join.

 MCBRIDE: For NPR News, I'm Sarah McBride.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.